spyrostheodoridis/strabo/README.md

 ### Plot vectors
-In this example, we plot Lakes in vector format (polygon geometries) and color them according to their rank provided by Natural Earth.
+In this example, we plot Lakes of northern Europe in vector format (polygon geometries) and color them according to their rank provided by Natural Earth.
 Download the respective file (http://www.naturalearthdata.com/downloads/50m-physical-vectors/50m-lakes-reservoirs/) and convert it to geojson.
 The map is in Lambert Conic Conformal projection rotated at 20 longitude.
 We also add a scale bar.